dladowitz/TopicsVoting/docs/DEVICE_DETECTION_SIMPLIFICATION.md

 3. **More reliable**: User agent detection is more stable than screen size
 4. **Simpler code**: Much easier to understand and maintain
 5. **Better UX**: Seamless experience for users
+6. **No page reloads**: Layout switching happens naturally on navigation

 ### Device Detection Logic